 Take the Guided Bus Tour

-Once we were back at the main entrance to the zoo the guided bus tour was easy to find.
+Just to the side of the main entrance the guided bus tour is easy to find.
 Just follow the signs.
-This double-decker bus takes you around the zoo and provides a great overview of the park.
+The double-decker tour bus takes you around the zoo and provides a great overview of the park.
 It also saves you a lot of walking.
 This zoo is huge.
 And hilly.

 If you have a stroller, there is a stroller parking lot located nearby the guided tour area.
 The bus tour is a loop so you end up where you start.
 This makes it easy to pick your stroller up after the tour.